Which? Survey Reveals Small Claims Confusion

 - Go through the company's complaints procedure

-- Escalate the issue to an Ombudsman (if available)
+- Escalate the issue to an Ombudsman or Trade Association (if available)

-We've created various guides to help you through this process which can be found and downloaded at the bottom of this page.
+We've created various free guides to help you through this process which can be viewed or downloaded at the bottom of this page.
+But if the issue isn't resolved informally, then the next step is to consider formal legal action and seek advice from consumer law solicitors.

 How to make a claim in the Small Claims Court.